 Obsessive Compulsive Disorder (OCD)

-Obsessive Compulsive Disorder (OCD) is a chronic, common and long lasting disorder in which a person has reoccurring thoughts, although most of us do have obsessions or compulsive behaviors at some point in our lives, but that does not mean that we all have some kind of OCD.
-OCD was previously categorized as an anxiety disorder for the reason that people affected by this disorder often experience severe anxiety attacks as a result of their obsessive thoughts if the compulsive behaviors are not carried out.
+Obsessive Compulsive Disorder (OCD) is a chronic disorder where a person has reoccurring thoughts.
+Most of us experience obsessions or compulsive behaviors at some point in our lives, but that does not mean that we have OCD.
+This disorder was previously categorized as an anxiety disorder because people who have OCD usually experience moderate to severe anxiety or panic attacks as a result of their obsessive thoughts if the compulsive behaviors are not carried out.

-Symptoms of OCD may come and go or ease to some extent over time, or might get even worse.
+Obsessive Compulsive Disorder symptoms may come and go, ease to some extent over time, or might get worse.
 Individuals with OCD may try to comfort themselves by escaping from the situations that activate their obsessions, or they may use drugs or medications to calm themselves.
-Even though most of the adults with OCD understand that what they are doing doesn’t make any sense, some adults and most youngsters may not understand that their behavior is impractical and a waste of time.
-Parents or teachers usually get familiar with OCD symptoms in children over time.
+Even though most of the adults with OCD understand that the behaviors they are doing do not make sense, they still may not understand that their behavior is impractical and a waste of time.
+Parents or teachers can usually observe OCD symptoms in children over time.

-Symptoms of OCD usually appear slowly and can be long-lasting if not treated.
-Symptoms tend to come and go over time and range from mild to severe.
-You may have a feeling that something bad will happen if you do not do a specific task, for instance checking again and again to see if the door is closed or not.
-However the symptoms can interfere with all aspects of life, such as school, work and personal relationships, so far Anxiety is the most common symptom of OCD.
-In OCD, symptoms are divided into two separate categories, given as follows:
+OCD symptoms usually appear slowly and can be long-lasting if not treated.
+Symptoms of OCD tend to come and go over time and range from mild to severe.
+You may have a feeling that something bad will happen if you do not do a specific task, for instance, checking, again and again, to see if the door is closed or not.
+However, all OCD symptoms can interfere with all aspects of life, such as school, work, and personal relationships.
+Anxiety is the most common symptom of Obsessive Compulsive Disorder.
+In OCD, symptoms are divided into two separate categories:

 Symptoms of obsession:

-Obsessions are unwanted thoughts or ideas that won’t go away, they get in the way of your normal thoughts and cause anxiety or fear, the symptoms include:
+Obsessions are unwanted thoughts or ideas that will not go away and they get in the way of your normal thoughts and cause anxiety or fear.
+They include:

 ⦁ Aggressive thoughts towards oneself or others.